Dallas Stars

-Franchise history
+History

-Minnesota North Stars (1967–1993)
+1967–1993: Minnesota North Stars

 The Minnesota North Stars began play in 1967 as part of the league's six-team expansion.
 Home games were played at the newly constructed Metropolitan Sports Center ("Met Center") in Bloomington, Minnesota.
 Initially successful both on the ice and at the gate, the North Stars fell victim to financial problems after several poor seasons in the mid-1970s.

 In 1978, the North Stars merged with the Cleveland Barons (formerly the California Golden Seals), owned by George III and Gordon Gund.
 With both teams on the verge of folding, the league permitted the two failing franchises to merge.
 The merged team continued as the Minnesota North Stars, while the Seals/Barons franchise records were retired.
 However, the Gunds were the merged team's principal owners, and the North Stars assumed the Barons' place in the Adams Division in order to balance out the divisions.
-The merger brought with it a number of talented players, and the North Stars were revived—they reached the Stanley Cup Finals in 1981, where they lost in five games to the New York Islanders.
+The merger brought with it a number of talented players, and the North Stars were revived – they reached the 1981 Stanley Cup Final, where they lost in five games to the New York Islanders.
 However, by the early 1990s, declining attendance and the inability to secure a new downtown revenue-generating arena led ownership to request permission to move the team to the San Francisco Bay Area in 1990.
 The league rejected the request and instead agreed to award an expansion franchise, the San Jose Sharks, to the Gund brothers.
 The North Stars were sold to a group of investors that were originally looking to place a team in San Jose, although one of the group's members, former Calgary Flames part-owner Norman Green, would eventually gain control of the team.
-In the following season, the North Stars made it to the Stanley Cup Finals, only to lose to the Pittsburgh Penguins.
+In the 1990–91 season, the North Stars made it to the Stanley Cup Final, only to lose to the Pittsburgh Penguins.

 After the 1990–91 season, the North Stars suffered through declining profits coupled with distraction and uncertainty caused by relocation attempts.
 The team's fortunes were further impeded by the terms of the settlement with the Gund brothers, in which they were permitted to take a number of North Stars players to San Jose.
 In their final two seasons in Minnesota, the team adopted a new logo which omitted any reference to the word "North" from "North Stars", leading many fans to anticipate the team heading south.
 Green explored the possibility of moving the team to Anaheim to play at a new arena (which is now the Honda Center) under construction, and intended to call the team the Los Angeles Stars.
-However, in 1992 the league decided to award an expansion franchise to The Walt Disney Company to play in Anaheim's new arena.
+However, the league had been courted by The Walt Disney Company to play in Anaheim's new arena, and asked Green to let them take the market, creating the expansion franchise eventually known as the Mighty Ducks of Anaheim, and in turn Green could relocate the North Stars to anywhere he wanted.